Oadby and Wigston

 Overview ⁞ Oadby and Wigston is a small but densely populated district lying immediately south of Leicester.
 Oadby is known for its links to the University of Leicester’s botanical gardens and racecourse, while Wigston is a busy town with a long history of framework knitting.
 The district is largely suburban, with residential areas blending into surrounding farmland.
 Parks, open spaces, and riverside walks provide green relief, while its proximity to Leicester ensures a lively cultural and economic influence.

-The administrative boundary of Oadby and Wigston can be viewed on OpenStreetMap: District Boundary of Oadby and Wigston.
+The administrative boundary of Oadby and Wigston can also be viewed on OpenStreetMap: District Boundary of Oadby and Wigston.

 Key Facts about Oadby and Wigston